-Like so many pregnant women, I went, like, violently off coffee while I was carrying B. It was weird.
+Like many women I know, I went violently off coffee while I was pregnant.
+It was weird.
 That gorgeous coffee-roasting smell I used to cross the street for?
 Bad bad bad.
 I'd waddle over the road to get away from it.
 Work coffee meetings (before I'd spilled the beans about the pregnancy) were a nauseous nightmare.
 But when the baby came and the exhaustion set in, coffee and I re-friended.
 In a big way.

 But how much coffee should a person drink?
 What exactly is caffeine?
 And is the advice different if you're breastfeeding?